Master of Science in Critical Sexuality Studies

 Degree Requirement: A bachelor's degree from an accredited college or university.
 The bachelor’s degree must be conferred to begin fall semester classes but may be in process during application to the program.
 A 3.0 minimum GPA is required.

 Transcripts: Official transcripts from all accredited academic institutions attended where 7 or more credits have been earned.
-If transcripts are being mailed to CIIS, they must arrive in their official, sealed envelopes.
-Transcripts from institutions outside the US or Canada require a foreign credit evaluation through World Education Services (WES) or CIIS will also accept foreign credential evaluations that are in a comprehensive course-by-course format from the current members of the National Association of Credential Evaluation Services (NACES).
+Transcripts may be sent digitally to materials@ciis.edu or mailed to CIIS in their official, sealed envelope.
+Transcripts from institutions outside the U.S. or Canada require a foreign credit evaluation through World Education Services (WES).
+CIIS will also accept foreign credential evaluations that are in a comprehensive course-by-course format from the current members of the National Association of Credential Evaluation Services (NACES).

-- Why is pursuing an MS in Critical Sexuality Studies essential for your professional growth at this stage of your career?
-Please articulate the specific ways in which obtaining this degree will enhance your career path, contribute to your professional goals, and address any current gaps in your knowledge or skills.
-(500 words max.)
+- Why pursuing an M.S. in Critical Sexuality Studies is essential for your career path and long-term goals, and address any current gaps in your knowledge or skills.

 Resume/CV